Skip to content

 At Assistive Tech as a registered NDIS provider we can assist you with supply of iPads and other low cost assistive technologies for all your participants right across Australia regardless of whether they’re self-managed, plan managed or agency managed.

-The information that the NDIS publish regarding Low Cost AT changes regularly – we updated the information below on 28 June 2022 based on additional clarity provided by the NDIS webinar series on Assistive Technology.
+The information that the NDIS publish regarding Low Cost AT changes regularly, most recently this was updated to align with new information released by the NDIS on their "List of Supports" on 02/10/2024

 iPad purchases for your clients will typically fall in to two categories: